aliyun/alibabacloud-console-base/packages/rc-markdown/README.md

 # Styles? 🔥

-This packages ships with styles at all.
+This package ships with no styles at all.

 Use `@alicloud/console-base-rc-markdown` you want to have a _beautiful_ look (with CSS var).